mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 This could be used for attacks, but there is no other way at this moment.

+MIME encoded mails:
-If you like to parse MIME encoded mails, you have to install the PEAR Mail_Mime package and enable the setting (see plugin config page in mantis)
+If you like to parse MIME encoded mails, you have to install the PEAR Mail_mimeDecode package and enable the setting (see plugin config page in mantis)

+As can be seen in the "Sep 2009" changelog, this plugin now has a maximum size for attachments received by email.
+This however still requires significant time for processing because of the mime decoding

+HTML mails:
-For parsing HTML mails enable the setting (see plugin config page in mantis) The mail tmp directory has to be writable
+For parsing HTML mails enable the setting (see plugin config page in mantis)

+Debug mode:
 For debugging controls there is a switch to add the complete email to the bug as an attachment (see plugin config page in mantis)